tallclair/blog/content/post/hello-world.md

 content. _Mmmmmmeta._

 <!--
-TODO: rewrite intro
+FIXME: rewrite intro
 -->

-## Threat model
+## Everything needs a threat model

 Since I believe in doing things **thoroughly**, let me start by laying out my [threat model][].
 Perhaps I'll dedicate more posts to threat modeling in the future, but for now